-Top 20 Tips on How to Recognize Unauthorized Practitioners
+Top 20 Tips on How to Prevent Immigration Fraud

 Titles and Diplomas

-Unauthorized practitioners may use titles that have different meanings but that can be seen as interchangeable.
-The professional designation “notario” has nothing to do with a notaire du Quebec, a lawyer or a Regulated Canadian Immigration Consultant (RCIC).
+Unlicensed Immigration Consultants may use titles that have different meanings but that can be seen as interchangeable.
+The professional designation “notario” has nothing to do with a notaire du Québec, a lawyer or a Regulated Canadian Immigration Consultant (RCIC).
 Individuals that call themselves “notarios” are not authorized to give immigration advice.

-In Canada, authorized immigration practitioners who can legally offer you Canadian immigration advice in exchange for a fee or other consideration are either RCICs, lawyers registered in one of Canada’s 13 Law Societies, or notaires registered with the Chambre des notaires du Québec.
-Refer to these instructions on the Government of Canada’s website to check if the practitioner you chose is authorized: https://www.canada.ca/en/immigration-refugees-citizenship/services/immigration-citizenship-representative/choose/authorized.htmlhttps://www.canada.ca/fr/immigration-refugies-citoyennete/services/representant-immigration-citoyennete/choisir/autorise.html.
+In Canada, licensed Immigration Consultants who can legally offer you Canadian immigration advice in exchange for a fee or other consideration are either RCICs, lawyers registered in one of Canada’s 13 Law Societies, or notaires registered with the Chambre des notaires du Québec.
+Refer to these instructions on the Government of Canada’s website to check if the Immigration Consultant you chose is an authorized representative: https://www.canada.ca/en/immigration-refugees-citizenship/services/immigration-citizenship-representative/choose/authorized.htmlhttps://www.Canada.ca/fr/immigration-refugies-CITOYENNETE/services/representant-immigration-CITOYENNETE/choisir/autorise.html

-A person who holds a diploma from an immigration practitioner’s program is not an authorized practitioner yet.
+A person who holds a diploma from an immigration practitioner’s program is not a licensed Immigration Consultant yet.
 They must be registered with ICCRC in order to offer Canadian immigration services in exchange for a fee.

 Just because someone has taken an immigration education program does not automatically mean that they are authorized to practise.
-Regulated Canadian Immigration Consultants (RCICs) must be registered with ICCRC.
-To check the Council’s membership registry, go to: https://iccrc-crcic.ca/find-a-professional/ and search by first or last name, company name, geographic location or Consultant Identification number (RCIC #).
+Immigration Consultants must be registered with ICCRC.
+Please check the Council’s public registerpublic register and search by first or last name, company name, geographic location or Consultant Identification number (RCIC #).
 Click the “Contact” link for more information.

 Signatures and Forms